Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 4 Mei 2026 05.58.03 UTC
+- WIB: Senin, 4 Mei 2026 06.58.36 UTC
-- WITA: Senin, 4 Mei 2026 06.58.03 UTC
+- WITA: Senin, 4 Mei 2026 07.58.36 UTC
-- WIT: Senin, 4 Mei 2026 07.58.03 UTC
+- WIT: Senin, 4 Mei 2026 08.58.36 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: technology
+Kategori: motivational